ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 </results>
 ```

-The output contains 50 characters `pre` and 50 character `post` the `value0`, as well as the `xpath` of the match in the scholarly.html.
+The output contains 50 characters `pre` and 50 characters `post` the `value0`, as well as the `xpath` of the match in the scholarly.html.

 ### What can I do with ami-results?